 Part C (Medicare Advantage)

-Medicare Part C, more commonly referred to as Medicare Advantage plans, provide Medicare Parts A and B through a Medicare-approved, private insurance company.
+Medicare Part C, more commonly referred to as Medicare Advantage plans, provides Medicare Parts A and B through a Medicare-approved, private insurance company.
 Many Medicare Advantage plans also offer prescription drug coverage similar to Medicare Part D, and some even offer other benefits not provided by Medicare, such as dental insurance.

 MEDICARE COVERAGE OPTIONS BY STATE